-The timing matters.
 AG1, formerly Athletic Greens, has become arguably the most visible supplement brand on the planet.
 It’s valued at roughly $3 billion and endorsed by seemingly every podcast host with a microphone.
-The new research raises an uncomfortable question: does the science match the marketing?
+Independent nutrition experts are raising an uncomfortable question: does the science match the marketing?

 This doesn’t mean AG1 is harmful or that nobody benefits from it.
 Some people genuinely notice improved energy or digestion, and individual variation is real.
-But the data suggests that for most participants, a $10-per-month multivitamin performed just as well as a $99 alternative.
+But the available evidence suggests that for most people, a basic multivitamin combined with targeted supplements may be just as effective at a fraction of the cost.

 How AG1 Built a $3 Billion Empire